Question:

 The Diagnostic and Statistical Manual of Mental Disorders lays out the following criteria for dependence:

-5. The individual may discontinue family activities and interests in order to use the substance privately or spend more time with substance-using buddies.
+The individual may discontinue family activities and interests in order to use the substance privately or spend more time with substance-using buddies.
 Despite acknowledging the role of the substance in leading to a psychological or physical disorder, the individual continues to use it.
+Underlying mental health conditions can complicate dependence and withdrawal, making it more challenging to quit without professional support.

 All of these criteria can be seen in someone who uses marijuana on a regular basis.
 If you are considering quitting marijuana but find yourself unable to do so, please seek a marijuana detox.